rishabh-repos/SuperStore-Sales-Analysis/README.md

 #Features

-1.Upload and analyze sales data from various file formats (CSV, Excel, etc.).
+1. Upload and analyze sales data from various file formats (CSV, Excel, etc.).
-2.Filter data by date range, region, state, and city for detailed analysis.
+2. Filter data by date range, region, state, and city for detailed analysis.
-3.Visualize sales data using interactive charts and graphs.
+3. Visualize sales data using interactive charts and graphs.
-4.Download filtered and summarized data for further analysis.
+4. Download filtered and summarized data for further analysis.
-5.Explore month-wise sales trends and sub-category sales summaries.
+5. Explore month-wise sales trends and sub-category sales summaries.
-6.View hierarchical sales data using a TreeMap visualization.
+6. View hierarchical sales data using a TreeMap visualization.

 #Technologies Used